ProGamerGov/captum/captum/optim/algorithms.md

 The FacetLoss objective allows us to steer feature visualization towards a particular theme / concept.
 This is done by using the weights from linear probes trained on the lower layers of a model to discriminate between a certain theme or concept and generic natural images.

 * Pros: Works on highly polysemantic / highly faceted targets where the Diversity objective fails due to lack of specificity.
+Doesn't require a batch size greater than 1 to work.
 * Cons: Requires training linear probes on the target layers using training images from the desired facet.